open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 ### Recommended implementation

-The Differentiator supports the three metric [calling conventions](api-metrics-user.md): bound-instrument calls, direct calls, and RecordBatch calls.
-Although not a requirement, we recommend the following approach for organizing the Differentiator.
+The Accumulator supports the three metric [calling conventions](api-metrics-user.md): bound-instrument calls, direct calls, and RecordBatch calls.
+Although not a requirement, we recommend the following approach for organizing the Accumulator.

 Of the three calling conventions, direct calls and RecordBatch calls can be easily converted into bound-instrument calls using short-lived